By Scott Perkins, FCNB President & CEO

 With further expansion, the bank’s name changed to First Community National Bank when they acquired the Boatmen’s Community Federal in Sullivan and opened the Sullivan Financial Center in 1991.
-In 1997, the Vienna Financial Center was opened followed by the Rolla North Financial Center in 2002.
-In 2005, First Community National Bank opened its sixth location in Eureka, Missouri.
-The construction of a new, permanent facility was completed in July 2009.
-FCNB's seventh location, a second branch in Rolla opened in 2007.
-Future plans include a FCNB Financial Center location in Union, MO.
+In 2002, the Rolla North Financial Center was opened followed by the Eureka Financial Center in 2005.
+FCNB's sixth location, a second branch in Rolla, opened in 2007.

-Scott is the President of First Community National Bank.
-Scott is a 1999 graduate of Maryville University with a Bachelor of Science degree in Business and Administration with an emphasis in Management.
+Scott is the President and Chief Executive Officer of First Community National Bank and the Vice-Chairman of Steelville Community Banc-shares, Inc. Scott is a 1999 graduate of Maryville University with a Bachelor of Science degree in Business and Administration with an emphasis in Management.
 Scott also graduated in 2002 from the Graduate School of Banking at the University of Wisconsin.
-In addition to being a member of the Board of Directors, Scott is currently a Board Member of the Steelville R-3 School District, the President of the Steelville Arts Council, a Board Member of the Steelville Scholarship Foundation, a member of the Steelville Area Chamber of Commerce and a past Board Member of the Missouri Bankers Association Young Bankers Leadership Division.
-Scott is also the proud coach of the third-grade girls basketball team.
+In addition to being a member of the Board of Directors, Scott is currently a member of the Missouri Independent Bankers Association Board of Directors, a Board Member of the Steelville R-3 School District, the President of the Steelville Arts Council, a Board Member of the Steelville Scholarship Foundation, a member of the Steelville Area Chamber of Commerce and a past Board Member of the Missouri Bankers Association Young Bankers Leadership Division.
+Scott is also a sports enthusiast and avid coach.
 Scott resides in Steelville with his wife, Dawn and four daughters: Naomi, Marli, Emeri and Adalei.

 James D. Cottrell

 Jim became a FCNB Board of Directors member in 1999 representing the Steelville and Cherryville area.
-Jim serves as the President of the Crawford County Electric Cooperative, a Director of the Steelville Telephone Exchange, Secretary and Director of Show Me Power and as President of the Ozark Trail Blazers.
+Jim serves as the President of the Crawford Electric Cooperative, a Director of Show Me Power and as President of the Ozark Trail Blazers Association.
 He also owns and operates Cottrell Farms.
 Jim resides in Cherryville with his wife, Joyce.
 They have two children, Lance Cottrell and Shannon Harmon, two granddaughters and one grandson.

 Herbert J. Baumann

-Herb became a FCNB Board of Directors member in 2005 representing the Eureka, St. Louis and surrounding areas.
-Herb is the President of Baumann Property Company, Inc, owner of West County Contracting and Maintenance, as well as several real estate investments.
-Herb resides in Ballwin and has four grown children.
+Herbert became a FCNB Board of Directors member in 2005 representing the Eureka, St. Louis and surrounding areas.
+Herbert is the President of Baumann Property Company, Inc, a company that he founded 28 years ago specializing in real estate investment and management.
+He is also owner of West County Contracting and Maintenance, as well as several real estate investments in St. Louis and Southern Illinois.
+Herbert resides in Ballwin and has two grown children and two grandsons.

 Julie is the President of FCNB Insurance Services, Inc. and FCNB Financial Services, Inc. She was elected to the FCNB Board of Directors in 2014.
 In 2002, Julie graduated with a Bachelor of Science Degree in Accounting from the University of Kentucky.
-With over thirteen years of experience in the financial and insurance industries, Julie currently holds a Series 7 and 63 license and Property & Casualty, Life and Health insurance licenses.
-Julie is an active member of the Steelville Presbyterian Church, the Steelville Chamber of Commerce, the Steelville Arts Council and serves as Secretary for the Tri-C Club.
-She resides in Steelville with her husband Alex and their children, Aiden, 7, Claire, 4, and Madelyn, 1.
+With over fourteen years of experience in the financial and insurance industries, Julie currently holds a Series 7 and 63 license and Property & Casualty, Life and Health insurance licenses.
+Julie is Board Member of the Mound Ridge Retreat and Mission Center and an active member of the Steelville Presbyterian Church, the Steelville Chamber of Commerce, the Steelville Arts Council and the Tri-C Club.
+She resides in Steelville with her husband Alex and their three children, Aiden, Claire, and Madelyn.